bpype/blender-studio-pipeline/docs/addons/cloudrig/troubleshooting.md

 <img src="/media/addons/cloudrig/generation_log.png" width=600>

-If rig generation fails, you will also find the error message here, along with a Bug Report button.
+If rig generation fails, you will also find the error message here.
+Some failures are considered "expected", ie. you did something wrong, and the error message will tell you what it was.
+Unexpected failures and uncertain cases will show a [Bug Report](https://projects.blender.org/Mets/CloudRig/issues/new/choose) button, which I recommend you use.
+Fatal errors in the generation code are always fixed in the next version, if reported.

 Many issues will have a button to let you fix them as quick as possible.

-Feel free to submit suggestions for issues that this system currently doesn't detect.
+Feel free to submit suggestions for issues that this system currently doesn't detect and warn about!

 ### Bone Naming
 Certain bone naming conventions are reserved for CloudRig's generation process.
 Please follow these guidelines to avoid issues that may be difficult to troubleshoot: